-Historically, our philosophy in determining appropriate annual incentive targets has been to set targets at the midpoint of the Company's publicly stated longterm growth plan, to create alignment between what we have committed to our shareowners and what we expect our executives to deliver.
+Historically, our philosophy in determining appropriate annual incentive targets has been to set targets at the midpoint of the Company's publicly stated long-term growth plan, to create alignment between what we have committed to our shareowners and what we expect our executives to deliver.
 In February 2024, given the anticipated inflationary environment, the Committee reviewed the midpoint and range of the long-term growth plan and determined to set annual incentive targets above that range.
-As shown in the charts below, performance as measured under our annual incentive program exceeded our longterm growth plan and the targets we set, which accordingly resulted in above-target annual incentive payouts for our executives.
+As shown in the charts below, performance as measured under our annual incentive program exceeded our long-term growth plan and the targets we set, which accordingly resulted in above-target annual incentive payouts for our executives.

 Organic revenues is a non-GAAP financial measure that excludes or has otherwise been adjusted for the impact of acquisitions, divestitures and structural changes, as applicable, and the impact of fluctuations in foreign currency exchange rates.
 Organic revenue (non-GAAP) growth is referred to as "net operating revenue growth" in our annual incentive program.
-Comparable currency vertaing income is a non-GAAP financial measure that excludes or has otherwise been adjusted for items impacting comparability and the impact of fluctuations in foreign currency exchange rates.
-Organic revenue (non-GAAP) growth is referred to as "net operating income (organic foreign currency exchange rates.
-Comparable currency neutral operating income (non-GAAP) growth further adjusted for structural changes, is referred to as "operating income growth" in our annual incentive program.
+Comparable currency neutral operating income is a non-GAAP financial measure that excludes or has otherwise been adjusted for items impacting comparability and the impact of fluctuations in foreign currency exchange rates.
+Comparable currency neutral operating income (non-GAAP) growth, further adjusted for structural changes, is referred to as "operating income growth" in our annual incentive program.
 These further structural adjustments to comparable currency neutral operating income (non-GAAP) growth resulted in 18% growth as measured under the annual incentive program for "operating income growth."
 See Annex C on page 113 for reconciliations of non-GAAP financial measures to our results as reported under GAAP.
 For more information on the non-GAAP financial measures chosen by the Committee for our Named Executive Officers' compensation programs, see page 52.